QuarkNerd/blog/nwolverson/_posts/2013-08-08-interactive-dotnet-1.md

   - nwolverson
 layout: default_post
 source: site
+summary: In the first part of a series on running an interactive environment (REPL) on .NET, I talk a little about why you might want one, and cover the non-C# options.
 ---
 If you ever programmed in a functional language, a dynamic language like Python or Perl, or even BASIC, you'll likely be familiar with an interactive